 The country house

 In the 1920s, Cameron Macpherson Edwards, a member of an important lumbering family in Ottawa, inherited part of the property.
 He recognized the value of the land for recreation, as well as for lumber.
 He purchased more land around the lake, expanding his total holdings to some 1,200 hectares (3,000 acres).
-He also ordered the demolition of the mill buildings at Harrington Lake, and replaced them with the house that now serves as a country residence for Canada’s prime minister.
+He also ordered the demolition of the mill buildings at Harrington Lake, and replaced them with the house that stands today.
 The 16-room house was designed in the Colonial Revival style, very common in the 1920s, but with the addition of large fieldstone chimneys.

 In 1951, the federal government purchased the Edwards property, along with those of William Duncan Herridge and the Healey family.
 Stanley Healey became the first government caretaker at Harrington Lake.
 The government did not act immediately on the idea of using part of the property to create a secluded retreat for Canada’s prime minister.
 The arrival of John Diefenbaker as prime minister in 1958 was the deciding factor.